Interview with R&B, Pop Singer, Songwriter JENNA Nation

 My parents introduced me to a lot of old school soul and Motown music and that has greatly influenced me such as Stevie Wonder (one of my all-time favourites), Earth Wind & Fire, Marvin Gaye, and Diana Ross.
 I also fell in love with 90’s R&B and I still listen to that often to this day such as Brandy, Mariah Carey, Boyz II Men, Monica, TLC, Blackstreet, and Mint Condition.
 Michael Jackson is another one of my favourite artists as well and I really connect with him because I value his attention to detail not only in his delivery of the song but also in his performance, as well as his innovation and perfectionism.

 I have also been greatly influenced by Neo-Soul artists such as Jill Scott, Erykah Badu, Joss Stone, Bilal, and D’Angelo.
 That music is just such feel-good music and it can be very poetic.
-And lastly, I am inspired by current artists such as Alicia Keys, H.E.R., Bruno Mars, Chris Brown, Ella Mai, and Kehlani.
+And lastly, I am inspired by current artists such as Alicia Keys, H.E.R., Bruno Mars, Ella Mai, and Kehlani.

 7. Could you name a song that inspires you?